researchmm/SiamDW/README.md

 # Deeper and Wider Siamese Networks for Real-Time Visual Tracking
-## we are hiring talent interns: houwen.peng@microsoft.com
+we are hiring talented interns: houwen.peng@microsoft.com
 ## News
 - :sunny::sunny: Our [paper](https://arxiv.org/abs/1901.01660) have been accepted by [CVPR2019](http://openaccess.thecvf.com/menu.py) (**Oral**).
 - :sunny::sunny: We provide a [parameter tuning toolkit](#TUNE-TOOLKIT) for siamese tracking framework.